Dimple Ajmera

 Dimple Tansen Ajmera is an American politician and accountant who has served on the Charlotte City Council since 2017.
 Ajmera is the first Asian-American and youngest woman to ever hold this position.
 In 2021, she became the second sitting Charlotte City Council member to give birth since the arrival of her daughter in 2021.
-A member of the Democratic Party, Ajmera was a candidate for North Carolina State Treasurer in the 2020 election.
+A member of the Democratic Party, Ajmera was a candidate for North Carolina State Treasurer in the 2020 primary.

 Early life and education

-Dimple Tansen Ajmera was born in Surat, India.
-With little means, Ajmera’s parents immigrated to the U.S. to provide their children with greater opportunities.
+Dimple Tansen Ajmera was born in Surat, India into a Gujarati family.
+With little means, Ajmera's parents immigrated to the U.S. to provide their children with greater opportunities.
 Her parents relocated the family to Durham, North Carolina in 2003 where they found work at a motel.

+Ajmera graduated from Southern High School in Durham.
+She described adjusting to life in the United States as “joy paired with challenges and difficulties.”
+She faced a cultural shock and language barrier, as she was used to speaking Gujarati and Hindi at home.
+Some of her teachers and guidance counselors stayed after school, helping her learn English.

-Ajmera graduated from Southern High School in Durham and attended the University of Southern California.
+She then attended University of Southern California.
 Upon graduation, Ajmera was recruited by Deloitte & Touche LLP in Los Angeles, and earned her CPA license in 2011.